Breathalyzer Test Refusal Consequence

 If you already have a prior DWI conviction and refuse a breathalyzer test, you could face even stiffer penalties just for refusing.

 Keep in mind that these penalties are in addition to any DWI charges you may be facing.
-Before you decide to refuse a breathalyzer test, you should think about the potential consequences.
+Before you decide to refuse a breath test, you should think about the potential consequences.
 The odds are good that a breathalyzer refusal will make your situation worse, not better.

 Staying Safe on the Road